 Strategy Type Details Curriculum Development We follow curriculum prepared by BRA Bihar University of which the college is a constituent unit.
 However, our faculty members are on syllabus boards for enrichment of the curriculum.
 Teaching and Learning Creation and enhancement of the infrastructure of the institution is need based.
 It is assessed by IQAC in consultation with the college development committee for effective teaching and learning process, keeping in mind the optimum utilization of resources.
 Examination and Evaluation At the closing of each session, students are requested to select one topic each from different modules to present a seminar paper.
-We also try to ensure that it does not remain department- centric but make it interdisciplinary in nature.
+We also try to ensure that it does not remain department centric but make it interdisciplinary in nature.
 Credit points given to the students/participants of the seminar form the basis of the internal assessment component of the semester examination.
-Research and Development The college has a Research Committee to monitor and address the issues of
+Research and Development The college has a Research Committee to monitor and address the issues of research.

-Library, ICT and Physical research.
 It is composed of faculty members of different departments of the college.
-It has been instrumental in promoting research work in disciplines like Social Sciences, Humanities and Science.
+It has been instrumental in promoting research work in disciplines of Social Sciences, Humanities and

+Science.
 In the year 2013 the Committee has recommended and forwarded 18 Minor Research Projects to UGC for financial support.
-It is also planning to formulate a work plan fo interdisciplinary research.
-The Library Advisory Committee Infrastructure / Instrumentation consists of Principal as Chairman, Librarian, four faculty members from social science, three faculty members from science one student representative.
+It is also planning to formulate a work plan for interdisciplinary research.
+Library, ICT and Physical Infrastructure / Instrumentation The Library Advisory Committee consists of Principal as Chairman, Librarian, four faculty members from social science, three faculty members from science one student representative.
 It caters to the growing need of the present and future requirement of the library.
-The committee in its various meetings has recommended valuable positive suggestions to make the library student- friendly and user-friendly.
-For example, separate sitting arrangements for teachers and students have been created.
-Subscription of online journals, Internet connection, browsing facility, etc. have been provided.
+The committee in its various meetings have recommended valuable positive suggestions to make the library student and user friendly, for example separate spaces for teachers and students have been created, subscription of online journals, Internet connection browsing facility etc. have been provided.
 Besides, the library has created a space for physically challenged students on the ground floor.
-Human Resource Management In order to improve the quality of human resource management.
-We organise workshops to educate the faculty and the staff in matters of governance and routine work Industry Interaction / Collaboration We have signed MOUs with our industrial partners like Prasad Hospital, Muzaffarpur, Maa Janki Hospital, Muzaffarpur, Shashank Automobile Pvt.
+Human Resource Management In order to improve the quality of human resource management. we organise workshops to educate the faculty and the staff in matters of governance and routine work.
+Industry Interaction / Collaboration We have signed MOUs with our industrial partners like Prasad Hospital, Muzaffarpur, Maa Janki Hospital, Muzaffarpur, Shashank Automobile Pvt.
 Ltd., Muzaffarpur, in the current academic year for the community courses.
-Admission of Students The college has taken recourse to the process of decentralization for efficient administration.
-So far as the admission of students is concerned, all the Heads of the Departments have been given freedom to select and admit students.
-Before seeking admission, students have to take entrance test and come out successful.
-Though the entrance test is given by college administration, their scripts are checked by departments and merit lists are later announced.
+Admission of Students Centralized admission process conducted by Government of Bihar through OFSS.